 Misdirected Anger and Blame

-Anger and blame focused on the wrong people making them scapegoats for any problem such as lack of career opportunities the high cost of any commodity.
+Anger and blame focused on the wrong people making them scapegoats for any problem, such as lack of career opportunities and the high cost of any commodity.

 Delusional Denial Tendencies

 This tendency is a sign of a mental disorder.
 It is often the result of continual indoctrination in which a person cannot tell what is real from what is imagined.
 It takes the form of imaginary friends and enemies.